MVCL-DAF++: Enhancing Multimodal Intent Recognition via Prototype-Aware Contrastive Alignment and Coarse-to-Fine Dynamic Attention Fusion: Conclusion

 \section{Conclusion}

 In this paper, we propose \textbf{MVCL-DAF++}, an enhanced MMIR framework that integrates prototype-aware contrastive alignment and coarse-to-fine dynamic attention fusion.
 By incorporating class-level semantic prototypes and leveraging global modality summaries alongside fine-grained features, our method achieves stronger semantic consistency and robustness.
-Extensive experiments on the MIntRec and MIntRec2.0 benchmarks demonstrate that the MVCL-DAF++ significantly outperforms previous state-of-the-art models.
-Visualization and ablation analysis further validate the effectiveness of our method.
-In future work, we plan to extend this framework to few-shot or continual learning scenarios for broader applicability in the real world.
+Extensive experiments on the MIntRec and MIntRec2.0 benchmarks demonstrate that MVCL-DAF++ significantly outperforms previous state-of-the-art models.
+Visualization and ablation studies further validate the effectiveness of our method.
+In future work, we plan to explore integrating this framework with large language model (LLM)-based architectures to enable more scalable and general multimodal intent recognition.